-A tangled network woven with tiny particles of movements broken out of found footage and compiled anew: the elements of the “to the left, to the right, back and forth” grammar of narrative space, discharged from all sematic burden.
-What remains is a self-sufficient swarm of splinters, fleeting vectors of lost direction, furrowed with the traces of the manual process of production. —independent film and video database
+A tangled network woven with tiny particles of movements broken out of found footage and compiled anew: the elements of the “to the left, to the right, back and forth” grammar of narrative space, discharged from all semantic burden.

 La voiture, cet engin mythologique, fruit des mains de l'homme autant que de la mécanique industrielle.
 La voiture, cette douce assurance de se rendre jusqu'à destination, tout aussi loin soit-elle.
 "Manufraktur" (en)raye la belle carrosserie de cette Voiture.
 En glissant un "r" dans l'usine, Tscherkassky déconstruit l'image publicitaire et le glacis moderne qui pare les automobiles.